material-components/material-components-android/docs/components/TextField.md

 ## Outlined text field

 [Outlined text fields](https://material.io/components/text-fields/#outlined-text-field)
 have less visual emphasis than filled text fields.
-When they appear in places like forms, where many text fields are placed together, their reduced emphasis helps simplify the layout.
+When they appear in forms, for example, where many text fields are placed together, their reduced emphasis helps simplify the layout.

-**Note:** The outlined text field is the default style if the style is not set.
+**Note:** The outlined text field is the default style.

 ### Outlined text field examples